 While detailed descriptions suffice, adding an image, video, or digital rendition of the product prototype will only help you convey your concept with more accuracy.
 For instance, consider that you’re changing your existing products’ packaging.
 You can’t convey the new concept’s aesthetics if a wordy description is all you have.
 Instead, you will have much better success with an image or drawing of the new design.

 Don’t Forget Demographics

 Demographics are integral to market research.
-In concept testing, demographic details help determine whether the respondents match your target market.
+In concept testing, demographic details help determine whether the respondents match your target audience or market.
 Discrepancies between the two can result in skewed results, rendering the survey ineffective in fulfilling the goal of the survey.

 Unprecedented changes in consumer behaviors and preferences, especially those influenced by recent disruptions in the global economy, necessitate intensive market research.
 Concept testing is a vital tool in your kit that can simplify product development strategies, allowing you to make changes in your concepts that are sure to generate favorable results when you launch the product.

 When you understand what works with your target market and what doesn’t, you’ll be in a better position to offer products your customers love.

 OvationMR is a global provider of first-party data for those seeking solutions that require information for informed business decisions.

 OvationMR is a leader in delivering insights and reliable results across a variety of industry sectors around the globe consistently for market research professionals and management consultants.